Moonbear2001/Pygame-Arcade/notes.md

 gaols:

-- most efficient way to propogate events around the project?

 - ability to chain transition effects together, load scenes in between transitions
 - unhappy with SceneManager registry, how else can it be done (seems hard)

-- need animatable button, or at least click effects (probably simpler)
+- text render uilities should just return a surface (avoid rendering frame after frame)
-- settings spritsheet needs to be separated into parts
+- save load manager needs to be much more versatile

 KNOWN BUGS